 The Company's lease agreement with respect to office space in Mississauga, Canada commenced in November 2016, with a lease term of 60 months, expiring on November 30, 2021.
-The Company has the option to terminate the lease upon nine months' notice without any termination fees if such notice is provided.
+During the third quarter of 2021, the Company entered into a lease extension to extend the lease on a month-to-month basis upon expiration of the current lease.
+We have elected to apply the short-term lease exemption.